 A student who has autism is one who has been determined to meet the criteria for autism as stated in 34 CFR § 300.8(c) (1) by a multidisciplinary team.
-A determination of whether a student meets the criteria for autism as stated in 34 CFR § 300.8(c) (1), cannot require that the student meets the requirements for a medical/psychological diagnosis of autism.
+Students with pervasive developmental disorders are included under this category.
+Thus, the multidisciplinary team must determine that the student: